 However, if you sign up for fibre-optic broadband, you can expect a better model with more features.

 The BT Smart Hub 2 is one of the most advanced Wi-Fi hubs available, with seven antennas and access to a wide range of signals, while the Virgin Media Hub 5 is a Wi-Fi 6 router, meaning it is more than capable of servicing the provider's market-leading ultrafast broadband speeds.

 The Sky Q Hub has special powerline networking that allows signals to be sent directly to a connected Sky Q TV box, allowing for smoother streaming and downloading of Sky TV shows.
-And the TalkTalk Hub matches BT in terms of accessibility, and also happens to be one of the best-looking hubs on the marketing.
+And the TalkTalk Hub matches BT in terms of accessibility and also happens to be one of the best-looking hubs on the market.